-- that (one) being spoken of or already mentioned: the story ended that (one) which is present, close, nearby, etc., as distinguished from all others viewed as remote: the day just started, the heat is oppressive that (one) designated or identified, as by a title: the President (of the U.S.), the Mississippi (River) that (one) considered outstanding, most fashionable, etc.: usually italicized in print: that's the restaurant in town that (one) belonging to a person previously mentioned or understood: take me by the hand, rub into the face one specified period of time, esp. a decade: the Dark Ages, the seventiesInformal that (one) who has a specific family relationship to one: the wife, the kid sister
+- referring to a particular person, thing, or group (as opposed to a, an), as: that (one) being spoken of or already mentioned: the story ended that (one) which is present, close, nearby, etc., as distinguished from all others viewed as remote: the day is starting out warm; the heat is oppressive that (one) designated or identified, as by a title: the President (of the U.S.), the Mississippi (River) that (one) considered outstanding, most fashionable, etc.: usually italicized in print: that's the restaurant in town that (one) belonging to a person previously mentioned or understood: take me by the hand; rub into the face one specified period of time, esp. a decade: the Dark Ages, the seventiesInformal that (one) who has a specific family relationship to one: the wife, the kid sister

-- an attributive adjective: the front door a relative clause: the man who answered a prepositional phrase: the hit of the week an infinitive phrase: the right to strike a participle: follow the directions given
+- referring to that one of a number of persons or things which is identified by a modifier, as by: an attributive adjective: the front door a relative clause: the man who answered a prepositional phrase: the hit of the week an infinitive phrase: the right to strike a participle: follow the directions given

-- one taken as the representative of the entire genus or type: learn to use the typewriter, the cow is a domestic animal an adjective used as a noun: the good, the beautiful, the true
+- referring to a person or thing considered generically or universally, as: one taken as the representative of the entire genus or type: learn to use the typewriter; the cow is a domestic animal an adjective used as a noun: the good, the beautiful, the true

 - that much; to that extent: the better to see you with

 - by how much . . . by that much; to what extent . . . to that extent: used in a correlative construction expressing comparison: the sooner the better